Springfield

 Weather backup

-A rainy Springfield day can still work because the strongest anchors are indoors.
+A rainy Springfield day can still work because the strongest sights are indoors.
 Keep the movement simple and avoid turning bad weather into a multi-city sprint.

 Best picks